JJ/hoborg/text/text.md

 horses.
 Wigs and feet came out of its windows and they were honking and laughing and shooting all at the same time.
-It didn't take long for them to reach our attackers and in due time we could see light arising from a clearing in the path, a few hunder yards ahead of us.
+It didn't take long for them to reach our attackers and in due time we could see light arising from somewhere in the path, a few hundred yards ahead of us.

 I would have stopped right there but didn't, afraid of being uncovered by the other circus hands.
 But I should have, because I didn't like